Skip to main content

 Location: Lexington, VA

-Founded in 1839, Virginia Military Institute is the oldest state-supported military college in the country.
-Like UVA, VMI doesn’t refer to students as freshmen, sophomores, juniors, and seniors.
-Rather, VMI uses a class system: cadets are first called “rats,” and after an extended boot camp (called the “Rat Line”), they break out to become the 4th class.
+Founded in 1839, Virginia Military Institute is the nation’s oldest state-supported military college.
+Similar to UVA, VMI doesn’t refer to students as freshmen, sophomores, juniors, and seniors.
+Rather, VMI uses a class system: cadets are first called “rats,” and after an extended boot camp (known as the “Rat Line”), they break out to become the 4th class.
 Sophomores are the 3rd class, juniors are the 2nd class, and seniors are the 1st class.

 All VMI students must enroll in a Reserve Officers Training Corps (ROTC) unit—either Air Force, Army, Marines, or Navy—to earn their degree.
 Roughly half of VMI graduates are commissioned each year upon graduation.